 But because I have to drink alcohol like a goddamn parched fish, I would take a sip of my water, say something about the weather, and then exit the situation to go find someone else to share an awkward embrace with.

 Okay – maybe it’s best that we’re NOT doing this in person.

-Okay – let’s fire up this Fuckery and talk about something sort of like the guy in my hot yoga class who wears nothing but tiny leopard underpants and looks exactly like Tarzan – totally mysterious.
-I’m talking about breakfast, specifically plant-based breakfast.
+Okay – let’s dive in and talk about something not unlike the guy in my hot yoga class who wears nothing but tiny leopard underpants and looks exactly like Tarzan – totally mysterious.
+I’m talking about breakfast, specifically plant based breakfast.

 This is a tricky one for a lot of people.
 Let’s work this out.